Liam2032/GCE-Live-Billing-Tracker/README.md

 This is very handy to ensure you don't go over your billing account especially since the billing usage shown by google is 24-48hours delayed.

 Feel free to let me know changes/additions to be made :)

+### Install:

+1. Add following metadata key to your instance:
+Key: shutdown-script, Value: sudo /home/sp_emailproject/gceshutdown.sh (information on how to do this here: https://cloud.google.com/compute/docs/shutdownscript)
+2. Run setup.sh (This will create 2 files: one for instance session logging, and one for viewing status
+3. Now, you can use gcecosts in the terminal to get an overview of usage.